of behavior that is impressive and ambitious in scope

 eminence of his angular jaw, which carved out two perfect hollows on either side of his chin.

-(of animals especially human beings) having arrived at the onset of puberty (the age at which sex glands become functional) but not yet fully mature
+having arrived at the onset of puberty but not fully mature

 I think I will forever see him with that smooth face, almost aglow, almost